 Platforms like Tandem and HelloTalk facilitate language exchange with native speakers, providing practical listening practice.

 Music platforms like SoundCloud and 8tracks offer an opportunity to focus on lyrics and melodies, enhancing your ability to catch specific words and phrases.

 Websites such as Lyricstraining and Randall's ESL Cyber Listening Lab offer interactive challenges to test and improve your listening abilities.

 Participating in language exchange events through platforms like Meetup and ConversationExchange provides real-world listening practice.

 You should put in the effort to develop your English listening skills.
 Use the techniques mentioned above to boost your listening skills in English.
 If you don’t listen to the language well, then you can’t speak well.
 To understand any language, you must first listen to it.
-So, if you want to enhance your English listening abilities, join FastInfo class, where you can learn varities of English learning skills ithin a few months and practice them with your co-learner.
+So, if you want to enhance your English listening abilities, join Spoken English course by FastInfo class, where you can learn varities of English learning skills ithin a few months and practice them with your co-learner.